Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Conclusion

 \section{Conclusion}

-The effectiveness of suffix jailbreak attacks is fundamentally tied to heuristic searches that require a vast number of resource-intensive LLM inferences, creating a significant barrier to efficient security evaluation.
-Our work is motivated by the key observation : for a single harmful prompt, numerous candidate suffixes are generated, yet standard methods create multiple redundant copies of the prompt's computational state, leading to massive memory waste.
+Suffix-based jailbreak evaluation often relies on heuristic search procedures that require a vast number of resource-intensive LLM forward passes, creating a significant barrier to efficient security evaluation.
+Our work is motivated by the key observation: for a single harmful instruction, numerous candidate suffixes are generated, yet standard methods create multiple redundant copies of the prompt's computational state, leading to substantial memory overhead.
 To address this inefficiency, we propose the \textit{Prefix-Shared KV Cache (PSKV)} framework.
-The core principle of PSKV is to maintain only a single, shared, and expandable KV cache for each harmful instruction prefix, which is then efficiently reused for all its corresponding suffix candidates.
+The core principle of PSKV is to maintain only one compact shared KV cache for each harmful instruction, which is reused across candidate suffixes through layer-wise lazy expansion.
 To enable this sharing mechanism at scale for batches of diverse prompts, we also introduce a suffix-centric alignment strategy.
-We empirically validated PSKV across six suffix attacks on five LLMs, demonstrating an average reduction of 40\% in time and 50\% in memory compared to cache-optimized baselines, while preserving the original attack success rate.
+We empirically validated PSKV across six suffix attacks on five LLMs, demonstrating an average reduction of 40\% in time and 50\% in memory relative to the corresponding baselines, while preserving the original attack success rate.
+We discuss limitations of PSKV in Appendix~\ref{app:limitation}.
+Because suffix jailbreak acceleration is dual-use, we discuss responsible release and ethical considerations in Appendix~\ref{app:responsible-release}.